 You should always keep a safe distance behind a snow plow.
 If you decide to pass, be extra cautious.
 Plows often create a cloud of snow that can obscure visibility.
 Plus, road conditions ahead of the plow are typically worse.

 In addition to snow plows, keep a safe distance from trucks.
 Pieces of snow or ice have been known to slide off the top of commercial trucks, creating hazardous conditions for cars following close behind.
 In addition, the large tires kick up snow and ice and can affect visibility.

 Take note of winter storm advisories and warnings posted along major highways and drive accordingly.
 Winter storms often have significant impact on the conditions of the road.
 Avoid driving in winter conditions if possible.

 Keep an eye on your location using crossroads and key landmarks.
 If you are in a car accident or become stranded, you’ll be be able to describe your location to law enforcement.

 Winter car accidents in Wisconsin are common, but practicing safe winter driving will help you avoid an accident and possible injury.
 Unfortunately, some drivers may not be as careful as you.

-If you are injured by another driver’s negligence, contact a Wisconsin personal injury attorney to learn more about how you can make a full financial recovery.
+If you are injured by another driver’s negligence, contact a Milwaukee personal injury attorney to learn more about how you can make a full financial recovery.

-I am dedicated to helping people who have suffered injuries in accidents which were not their fault.
+My law practice is dedicated to helping people who have suffered injuries in accidents which were not their fault.
 Born and raised in Milwaukee, I come from a family of medical professionals.
-Although I always knew I wanted to be a lawyer, my background has helped me understand and represent individuals injured in accidents.
+My background and experience help me understand and represent individuals injured in accidents.